Expressing Our Gratitude in 2020

 PlanGuru, Budgeting and planning software

 It’s hard to be a small-business owner, particularly in a rocky year like 2020.
-I’ve found it to be invaluable to have colleagues who can share their hard-won advice or let you vent about that difficult business challenge.
-Bill Sheridan, Aviva Goldfarb, Kelly Jennings, and Jeanne Rossomme, and the rest of the gang in my coveted Women’s Entrepreneur Group (WEG – Women’s Entrepreneur Group – A Lean In Circle) have been my inspirations, mentors, and cheerleaders.
+I’ve found it invaluable to have colleagues who can share their hard-won advice or let you vent about that problematic business challenge.
+Bill Sheridan, Aviva Goldfarb, Kelly Jennings, Jeanne Rossomme, and the rest of the gang in my coveted Women’s Entrepreneur Group (WEG – Women’s Entrepreneur Group – A Lean In Circle) have been my inspirations, mentors, and cheerleaders.
 I am grateful to have them in my life.